PBA Regional Tour: Current Regional Tour

 The PBA continues to run a Regional Tour to the present day.
 Regional Tour events are open to both PBA members and non-members, with most events requiring a higher entry fee for non-members.
 Any player who wins two Regional Tour events in a season as a non-member must become a PBA member to enter any subsequent events during that season.

+Youngest Regional Tour Champion

+Brady McDonough, at the age of 15 years and 137 days, is the youngest athlete to win a PBA Regional event.
+He won the PBA Copperfield Southwest Challenge in Houston on April 9, 2023 by defeating Justin Veitch 253-236 in the title match.
+However, as McDonough was not a member of the Professional Bowlers Association (PBA) at that time, his victory did not count as an official PBA Regional title.
+McDonough received $2,500 in scholarship money as part of his prize.
+The youngest player to win a Regional Tour title as a PBA member was Deo Benard, who won the 2020 South Point West Challenge at age 16 years, 234 days.